Plácido Benavides: Early life

 In 1832 and 1834, Benavides was elected second alcalde of Victoria.
 Martín De León had held the position as the first alcalde, and Silvestre De León served as the third alcalde.
 Benavides built a house fortress with first-floor gun slits and reinforced door, that became known alternately as "Plácido's Round House" and the "Round Top House".
 Benavides and his brother-in-law Silvestre De León, led several attacks against the Tonkawa and Karankawa Indian tribes.
-After the death of Benavides, many lives were saved in 1840 by hiding in the round house during a raid by 600 Comanches.
+After the death of Benavides, many lives were saved in 1840 by hiding in the roundhouse during a raid by 600 Comanches.
 Recorded Texas Historic Landmark number 6563 placed in 1936 at the SW Corner of S. Main and Juan Linn in Victoria, marks the site of the Benavides Round Top house.

 At war with Santa Anna

-When Antonio López de Santa Anna became President of Mexico on April 1, 1833, he revoked the 1824 Constitution of Mexico and replaced its Federalist form of government with a Centralist regime to further his military dictatorship.
+When Antonio López de Santa Anna became President of Mexico on April 1, 1833, he revoked the 1824 Constitution of Mexico.
+He replaced its Federalist form of government with a Centralist regime to further his military dictatorship.
 He appointed his brother-in-law Martín Perfecto de Cos as commandant-general northeast of Saltillo.
 Some in the De Leon extended family felt loyal to the Federalist government of the constitution.

 José María Jesús Carbajal

-On April 28, 1835, federal legislation in Mexico invalidated the Four Hundred League Law that had been passed by the Coahuila y Texas legislature.
+On April 28, 1835, federal legislation in Mexico invalidated the Four Hundred League Law passed by the Coahuila y Texas legislature.
 Benavides' brother-in-law José María Jesús Carbajal was an elected representative from Bexar to that legislature.
-General Martín Perfecto de Cos sent troops to shut down the legislature, and ordered the arrest of all who voted for the Four Hundred League Law.
+General Martín Perfecto de Cos sent troops to shut down the legislature and ordered the arrest of all who voted for the Four Hundred League Law.
 Colonel Domingo Ugartechea, as principal commandant of Coahuila y Texas, ordered Cabajal arrested, but soldiers searching for him in Victoria were unsuccessful in their attempts at doing so.
-Alcalde Benavides had refused to surrender Carbajal, and ordered his local militia to block the soldiers from entry into Victoria.
+Alcalde Benavides had refused to surrender Carbajal and ordered his local militia to block the soldiers from entry into Victoria.